pzhp/pzhp1.github.io/_posts/2015-10-06-Introduction-on-C++11.md

 // behavior is undefined if called with an argument <= 0 if (i > 0) throw "positive";
 }
 // void q(int) [[noreturn]]; // error/warning: 'noreturn' attribute cannot be applied to types (warning in gcc, error in Clang).
-It should be something wrong in cppreference's description about function declaration.
+It is a little different from cppreference's description about function declarator.

 // GNU style
 extern void exit(int) __attribute__((noreturn));